The Stepford Scenario

 What if the “self” we are attached to is just their bodies — every last hair on their heads, their organs, their brains, the whole machine balanced on two feet, including everything it has done and everywhere it has been.
 This is not as naive as it sounds.
 After all, this is how we talk in our ordinary, day-to-day life.
 We talk as if the child’s “self” and the child’s body are the same thing.
 No philosophy required.

 Consider that, according to mechanism, your children’s bodies are just machines, their brains are just machines, and everything about them is just mechanical.
 It follows that your children were already robots.
 I just gave you new robots, indistinguishable from the old ones.
-The only problem: they’re the wrong robots.
+The fact that they are robots isn’t the problem.
+The problem is they’re the wrong robots.

 We can, of course, love a thing.
 We can love historical artifacts, prize possessions, particular places.
 We get angry if they are destroyed.
 We are offended if we find out they have been replaced with fakes.
 If this is the right way to look at it, then the fact that you care about these children is no different than the way your child might feel about a particular stuffed toy.
 Your anger is the same anger your child would feel if we replaced a favorite stuffy with a new one from the store.

-What makes a thing important is something that you know about the thing, and what you know about it has to be true.
+What makes a thing important is more than just the thing, it’s also what you know about the thing and what you know about it has to be true.
 To have the right provenance, it has to be the right thing, the actual thing.

 In the scenario, you think the robots are your children and what’s in your head tells you to love the robots the same way you loved your children.
 I’ve tricked you into being wrong about where you target your love, and this might be the most horrible aspect of the scenario.